Economy of Germany: Primary

 In 2010 agriculture, forestry, and mining accounted for only 0.9% of Germany's gross domestic product (GDP) and employed only 2.4% of the population, down from 4% in 1991.
 Agriculture is extremely productive, and Germany can cover 90% of its nutritional needs with domestic production.
 Germany is the third-largest agricultural producer in the European Union after France and Italy.
 Germany's principal agricultural products are potatoes, wheat, barley, sugar beets, fruit, and cabbages.

-Despite the country's high level of industrialization, almost one-third of its territory is covered by forest.
+Despite the country's high level of industrialisation, almost one-third of its territory is covered by forest.
 The forestry industry provides for about two-thirds of domestic consumption of wood and wood products, so Germany is a net importer of these items.

 The German soil is relatively poor in raw materials.
 Only lignite (brown coal) and potash salt (Kalisalz) are available in significant quantities.
 However, the former GDR's Wismut mining company produced a total of 230,400 tonnes of uranium between 1947 and 1990 and made East Germany the fourth-largest producer of uranium ore worldwide (largest in USSR's sphere of control) at the time.
 Oil, natural gas, and other resources are, for the most part, imported from other countries.

-Potash salt is mined in the center of the country (Niedersachsen, Sachsen-Anhalt and Thüringen).
+Potash salt is mined in the centre of the country (Niedersachsen, Sachsen-Anhalt, and Thüringen).
 The most important producer is K+S (formerly Kali und Salz AG).

 Germany's bituminous coal deposits were created more than 300 million years ago from swamps which extended from the present-day South England, over the Ruhr area to Poland.
 Lignite deposits developed similarly, but during a later period, about 66 million years ago.
 Because the wood is not yet completely transformed into coal, brown coal contains less energy than bituminous coal.

-Lignite is extracted in the extreme western and eastern parts of the country, mainly in Nordrhein-Westfalen, Sachsen and Brandenburg.
+Lignite is extracted in the extreme western and eastern parts of the country, mainly in Nordrhein-Westfalen, Sachsen, and Brandenburg.
 Considerable amounts are burned in coal plants near the mining areas, to produce electricity.
 Transporting lignite over far distances is not economically feasible, therefore the plants are located practically next to the extraction sites.
 Bituminous coal is mined in Nordrhein-Westfalen and Saarland.
 Most power plants burning bituminous coal operate on imported material, therefore the plants are located not only near to the mining sites, but throughout the country.

 In 2019, the country was the world's 3rd largest producer of selenium, the world's 5th largest producer of potash, the world's 5th largest producer of boron, the world's 7th largest producer of lime, the world's 13th largest producer of fluorspar, the world's 14th largest producer of feldspar, the world's 17th largest producer of graphite, the world's 18th largest producer of sulfur, in addition to being the 4th largest world producer of salt.